-With the weather getting warmer, Teachers on Call shares ideas for socially distanced outdoor activities this spring.
+With the weather getting warmer, Teachers on Call shares ideas for outdoor activities this spring.

 With spring officially here, and warming days ahead, it’s a great time to start getting outside and shaking off winter’s sedentary habits.
-A good way to start, especially since we are still being conscientious about social distancing, is to start preparing within your yard for an exciting spring and plenty of summer fun!
+A good way is to start preparing within your yard for an exciting spring and plenty of summer fun!

 Bonus: whenever little helpers get too chilly, it’s easy to go back indoors for a warming cup of hot cocoa before heading back outside again!